acosonic/crosspaste/README.md

 1. It uses xdtool to acheive keystroke typing taken from clipboard via xclip
 2. It waits 2.5 seconds to type keystrokes via sleep command, *you can modify number of seconds by changing that*
-3. Script downloads icon and places paste.png to your home folder, you can change it by replacing icon with different one
+3. Script downloads icon and places crosspaste.png to your home folder, you can change it by replacing icon with different one
-4. Script creates paste.desktop in /usr/share/applications with following contents
+4. Script creates crosspaste.desktop in /usr/share/applications with following contents

 ```[Desktop Entry]
 Name=Cross Paste